 This is also called piles and refers to the protrusion around anus caused by inflated blood vessels.
 While some people may not show symptoms, some may notice lumps around their anus, itch bottom and beaming red blood in their stool.

 Whichever symptom strikes you first, rush to your GP right away!
-2020 is not the year to compromise with your health!
+2023 is not the year to compromise with your health!
+There are many different treatments including all from pills to sprays.
+You can learn more on this website.

 2. Bowel cancer